-After breakfast we set off on foot, camouflaged in neutral-colored safari clothes, for a game walk.
-You’ll be led by an experienced professional guide, qualified to walk with guests in the Big Five country.
-On foot, we’re much closer to the sights, sounds, and smells of the bush, and you’ll learn some survival tricks and tracking skills, like identifying spoor (footprints), so you know whether it was a lion or leopard that passed this way and how long ago!
-Smaller creatures are exciting too, and you may even learn how to coax a ferocious little ant-lion, a native insect, out of its lair.
+Set off on foot, camouflaged in neutral-colored safari clothes, for a morning safari walk.
+You’ll be led by an experienced guide, qualified to lead guests in Big Five country.
+You’ll get much closer to the sights, sounds, and smells of the bush on foot; and learn some survival tricks and tracking skills, like identifying footprints.
 There are many secrets of the bush to be discovered and your guide will reveal them all to you.

-Before lunch, we head over to the Painted Dog Conservation Center to hear how their community awareness, education, and anti-poaching measures are helping in the conservation of this Red List Endangered species, whose numbers are declining.
-There are about 700 painted (wild) dogs in Hwange.
-If we are ever going to see them, this is the best place to do it and what a rare privilege it would be!
+Before lunch, head over to the Painted Dog Conservation Center.
+You’ll hear how community awareness, education, and anti-poaching measures are helping in the conservation of this IUCN Red List species, whose numbers are declining.
+There are about 700 wild dogs in Hwange and this is the best place to see them.
+This is a rare privilege indeed.